Aliases for CREB3L2 Gene

 This gene encodes a member of the oasis bZIP transcription factor family.
 Members of this family can dimerize but form homodimers only.
 The encoded protein is a transcriptional activator.
 Translocations between this gene on chromosome 7 and the gene fused in sarcoma on chromosome 16 can be found in some tumors.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Dec 2011]

 GeneCards Summary for CREB3L2 Gene

-CREB3L2 (CAMP Responsive Element Binding Protein 3-Like 2) is a Protein Coding gene.
+CREB3L2 (CAMP Responsive Element Binding Protein 3 Like 2) is a Protein Coding gene.
 Diseases associated with CREB3L2 include Myxofibrosarcoma and Sarcoma.
 Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and AKT Siganaling Pathway.
-Gene Ontology (GO) annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is CREB3L1.